Robert Ginty

 Robert Winthrop Ginty (November 14, 1948 – September 21, 2009) was an American actor, producer, screenwriter, and director.
 Born in Brooklyn, New York, Ginty took interest in the arts at a young age and went on to study acting at Yale University.
 Ginty worked in theatre until he moved to Hollywood in the mid-1970s.
 He started to play supporting roles on television and films, most notably a recurring role on the series The Paper Chase and two Hal Ashby films: Bound for Glory (1976) and Coming Home (1978).
 Ginty became an action film lead with his breakthrough role in James Glickenhaus's vigilante film The Exterminator (1980), which became a box-office success.

 Up to the early 1990s Ginty acted in action oriented films such as The Act (1982), White Fire (1985), Mission Kill (1986), Programmed to Kill (1987), Out On Bail (1989).
 He also directed and starred in The Bounty Hunter (1989), Vietnam, Texas (1990) and Lady Dragon (1992).
 In the 1990s, Ginty focused on directing episodic television, including China Beach (1988), Xena: Warrior Princess (1995), Nash Bridges (1996), Charmed (1998), Tracker (2001), etc.

 In the last decade of his life, Ginty, who died in 2009, became a theatre director and an artist in residence at Harvard University.

 Early life

 Ginty was born in Brooklyn, New York, the son of Elsie M. (née O'Hara), a government worker, and Michael Joseph Ginty, a construction worker.
+He is of Irish descent and a direct descendant of the revolutionary Lord Edward Fitzgerald.

 Ginty was involved with music from an early age, playing drums with Jimi Hendrix, Janis Joplin, Carlos Santana and John Lee Hooker.
-He studied at Yale and trained at the Neighborhood Playhouse and the Actors Studio.
+He studied at Yale and the City College of New York and trained at the Neighborhood Playhouse and the Actors Studio.
 Ginty worked in the regional theater circuit, and New York theatre on Broadway.
 Harold Prince hired him as his assistant after seeing him perform in The New Hampshire Shakespeare Festival Summerstock Company under the direction of Jon Ogden in 1973.